 I sculpt to inspire that smile.

-My sculpture portrays the connections that make our lives shine, whether within couples, between friends, or with our furry companions.
+that make our lives shine, whether it's within couples, between friends, or with our furry companions.
 I find brilliance in the little gestures – the tilt of a head or the position of a hand – that whisper unmistakably of love.
 My greatest delight comes when collectors laugh in recognition and wonder, “That’s just like us!
 And we’re beautiful.”

-If we’ve met, you know I'm happiest when my hands are working.
-I fidget endlessly with clay until inspiration strikes (without clay I just fidget, which I'm pretty sure drives my husband crazy, and maybe you, too).
-I also revel in touching my surroundings to sense texture.
+If we’ve met, you know I revel in touching my surroundings to sense texture.
 I’ve been known to shop for sweaters with my hands, hunting blindly for the perfect nubbiness, weight, and drape.
 This fondness has resulted in some very ugly sweaters in my life, but they make me quite pleasant to hug.

 HydroStone's satin surface and solid weight satisfy my urge for a deliciously touchable sculpture.
 Light plays across its velvety surface, and your hands cradle its delectable weight (don't just take my word for it - see what others say).

 I enjoy trying to foxtrot and railing against historically inaccurate fiction, although rarely at the same time

-I married my junior-high sweetheart, but only after making him wait 29 years (he says it was worth the wait, and I have to agree)
+I married my junior-high sweetheart, but only after making him wait 29 years (worth the wait)

 I get entirely too sentimental about weddings, TV shows about lost pets, and the wild bunnies living in my backyard

 I'm sometimes driven to fits of hiking, but am more often found contemplating the middle distance with a glass of something shaken or stirred

 I can make a perfect pound cake, change my own oil, and calculate the air-speed velocity of an unladen swallow, but I can never fold a fitted sheet